 Eye allergies cause troublesome symptoms like itchy, leaky, red eyes for millions of Americans.
 Fortunately, you don’t have to suffer from inadequate over-the-counter solutions any longer.
 At Classic Vision Care, the skilled eye care providers have all the latest and most effective solutions for eye allergies.
-There are three convenient locations, two in Marietta and another in Kennesaw, Georgia, so book online or call the office closest to you today.
+There are four convenient locations, two in Marietta and another in Kennesaw, and Atlanta, Georgia, so book online or call the office closest to you today.

 Eye allergies include any eye issues triggered by allergies or allergic reactions.
 There are many different possible eye allergies.